Radio Controlled Helicopters

 It's worth mentioning hobby grade micro coaxial RC helicopters have in recent years become scarce and not many manufacturers are producing them anymore which is a real shame in my opinion.

-The primary reason for this is because the latest generation of hobby grade single rotor fixed pitch RC helicopters (next up) are becoming almost as stable and easy to fly as a micro coaxial thanks to improvements in low cost electronic auto-level stabilization systems.
+The primary reason for this is because the latest generation of hobby grade single rotor fixed pitch RC helicopters (up next) are becoming almost as stable and easy to fly as a micro coaxial thanks to improvements in low cost electronic auto-level stabilization systems.
 However, single rotor fixed pitch RC helicopters are not as energy efficient as a micro coaxial and they don't have that same docile analog feel which is why I personally still enjoying flying a micro coaxial.

 3. Micro Single Rotor Fixed Pitch Hobby Grade